News

 Thursday, October 16, 2025

-• 9 a.m. to 1 p.m.: Student laboratories in the foyer of the Audimax
+• 9 a.m. to 1 p.m.: Student Labs in the Foyer of the Audimax

-• School classes can register by email at info@icm-bw.de.
+Registration: School classes can register via email at info(at)icm-bw.de.
 We look forward to hearing from you!

 The 5 stations